Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 .. note:: If you don't have a working DHCP server for your virtual machine, you will get the error message:

       "Your appliance came up without a configured IP address.
-Graylog is probable not running correctly!"
+Graylog is probably not running correctly!"

    In this case, you have to login and edit ``/etc/network/interfaces`` in order to setup a fixed IP address.
-Then create the file `/var/lib/graylog-server/firstboot` and reboot.
+Then create the file ``/var/lib/graylog-server/firstboot`` and reboot.

 Logging in